FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ### **Story 13: Delete conference**

-As conference staff, I want to be able to delete the conference I have created.
+As conference staff, I want to be able to delete the conference I have created, so that this conference is no longer available.

 _User interface mockups_